Morphsec88/vse-compute-over-storage/README.md

 ---

-## Legal Notice & Licensing Restrictions
+# Legal Notice & Intellectual Property Framework

-### 1. GNU AGPLv3 Framework Binding
+## 1. GNU AGPLv3 Source Code License
-The source code evaluation script shared in this repository is legally bound under the strict terms of the **GNU Affero General Public License v3.0 (GNU AGPLv3)**.
-By downloading, viewing, or interacting with this repository, you automatically agree to the following terms:
+The evaluation script shared in this repository is licensed under the **GNU Affero General Public License v3.0 (GNU AGPLv3)**.
+By interacting with this software, you agree to the following binding terms:

-* **Mandatory Copyleft:** If you modify this source code or integrate its pulse-time simulation architecture into any software, application, hardware description script, or cloud-based service (SaaS), you are legally obligated to publish your entire source code publicly under the exact same GNU AGPLv3 license.
+* **Mandatory Copyleft:** Any modification or integration of this source code into any software, hardware description script, or cloud-based service (SaaS) triggers an immediate obligation to publish the entire derived source code publicly under the exact same GNU AGPLv3 license.
-* **Anti-Reverse Engineering:** Any unauthorized commercial exploitation, closed-source derivative work, or concealed reverse-engineering of this architecture constitutes an immediate violation of international copyright laws and a breach of this license agreement.
-* **Security & Integrity Net:** Any modification designed to bypass the integrated coordinate matrix or alter the frequency distribution maps will trigger the built-in bit-scrambling security layout, resulting in corrupted mathematical outputs and structural data faults.
+* **Integrity Enforcement:** Any modification designed to bypass the coordinate matrix validation or alter the temporal frequency maps will trigger the built-in bit-scrambling layout, resulting in immediate structural data faults.

+---

+## 2. Proprietary Architecture & Patent Protection Notice
+**Copyright (C) 2026 Morphsec88.
+All Rights Reserved.
+STRICTLY PROPRIETARY AND CONFIDENTIAL.**

+While the high-level evaluation software simulation is open-source under the AGPLv3, the underlying conceptual architecture, physical layer mechanics, hardware-mapping structures, and structural sequence logic remain strictly proprietary trade secrets of Morphsec88.

+Unauthorized commercial deployment, duplication, or physical hardware implementation of these core principles without an explicit, written licensing agreement is strictly prohibited.

+### Exclusive Intellectual Property Boundaries
+The proprietary protection explicitly covers the **VSE Engine architecture**, including:
+* The 4/5-bit impulse-gated time-slot architecture, non-linear feedback algorithms, and temporal mapping methodologies.
+* The structural processing matrices and specific execution layers.

+### Permutation & Algorithmic Shift Protection
+This protection extends to any and all structural permutations, index-shifts, or algorithmic translations utilizing the fundamental bit-to-time-slot symmetry mapping.
+Any implementation executing this boundary-to-time-slot mapping constitutes an unauthorized adaptation of Morphsec88’s intellectual property, regardless of:
+1. **Midpoint Execution:** Sequential deconstruction initiated from internal tracking states (middle numbers).
+2. **Boundary Initialization:** Sequential deconstruction or inversion initiated from absolute boundaries (the first or final numbers/states).
+3. **Matrix Partitioning:** Inversion whereby the internal remaining segment (e.g., middle 6 bits) is symmetrically partitioned into dual 3-bit processing layers mapped onto the 8-time-slot architecture.

 *For commercial licensing inquiries, acquisition of the complete un-obfuscated hardware specification, or institutional partnership proposals, please contact the repository owner directly.*

----

-## System Critiques & Responses
-Skeptics operating within the boundaries of traditional telecommunications and classical network theories (e.g., Shannon Limits) often dismiss the physics of the VSE Engine.
-Below is the primary theoretical critique paired with the system's real, hardware-level response.

-### Critique 1: The Theoretical Trap of Clock Jitter
-* **Objection:** Since time carries the data, the transmitter and receiver clocks must match with picosecond precision.
-If a signal shifts even slightly due to line noise or thermal drift, the time-slot alignment fails, leading to massive bit errors.
-* **VSE Engine Edge-Triggered Response:** VSE does not rely on a continuous, synchronized global clock across the wire.
-The system utilizes an **asynchronous, edge-triggered differential interval mechanism**.
-The receiver's local stopwatch starts instantly upon the arrival of the *first* trigger pulse and stops upon the arrival of the *second* pulse.
-Because both pulses travel down the exact same physical wire path, they suffer identical environmental delays and propagation distortions.
-The relative time interval between them remains structurally locked, making the VSE Engine naturally immune to standard transmission clock drift and external phase jitter.